-- Secretary Napolitano travels to Arizona to express her condolences, meet with officials
+- Napolitano will go to Arizona to talk with fellow officials about the investigation

-Ivie, a Provo, Utah, native who joined the Border Patrol in January 2008, is survived by his wife and two young children.
+U.S. authorities have identified the agent killed as 30-year-old Nicholas Ivie.
+The Provo, Utah, native, who joined the Border Patrol in January 2008, is survived by his wife and two young children.

-Ivie was the 14th agent killed in the line of duty since 2008, including three this year.
+Ivie is the 14th agent killed in the line of duty since 2008, including three this year.

 The agent who was wounded has not been identified.
-After the shooting, he was airlifted to a hospital with non-life-threatening injuries, and later released.
+After the shooting, he was airlifted to a hospital with non-life-threatening injuries.

 He was released from the hospital Wednesday, said Jeremy Copeland, an agent with the Tucson Sector of U.S. Border Patrol.

 U.S. Homeland Security Secretary Janet Napolitano will travel Friday to Arizona, along with other federal officials, "to express their condolences" to Ivie's family, according to department spokesman Matt Chandler.